yaelth/drive/README.md

 drive push -depth 1 head-folders
 ```

+`drive push path` expects the path to be within the context of the drive.
+If the drive is locally at `~/grdrive`, `drive push ~/xyz.txt` may not execute as desired.
+Each path should reference a file or directory under the root directory of the mounted directory.

 You can also push multiple paths that are children of the root of the mounted drive to a destination,

 in relation to issue #612, using key `-destination`: